antleaf/sheepstor/README.md

 # SheepsTor
-Utility for updating static websites (served via Hugo) from Github (responding to GitHub webhook events)
+Utility for updating static websites manually or by responding to GitHub webhook events.

 ## Configuration
 Sheepstor is configured from two places: